12 months full time

 This programme is currently the only specialised MSc programme on Organic/Ecological farming in England.
 Sessions are delivered at Newcastle University with many practical sessions and seminars at the University’s Nafferton Experimental Farm, where a range of unique long term agronomic experiments are available for MSc projects.

 Students undertake an individual research project and dissertation.
 The dissertation can be carried out: at Newcastle University; in industry; in Crete as part of existing NEFG Research and Development projects; or in another country.

 Find out more detailed information about the programme modules.

-A second-class Honours degree, or international equivalent, in a relevant subject.
+A lower-second-class Honours degree, or international equivalent, in a relevant subject.